-The spider plant is among the most popular and easiest to grow of all hanging or trailing houseplants.
+Despite the creepy-crawly name, the spider plant is among the most popular and easiest to grow of all hanging or trailing houseplants.
 While these exceptionally hardy plants will survive in less than perfect conditions, in perfect conditions they are stunning.
-A mature plant will form tight rosettes of arching leaves with a profusion of hanging plantlets on long stems, up to 3 feet, somewhat like a bushy green mane.
+A mature plant will form tight rosettes of arching leaves with a profusion of hanging plantlets on long stems, up to three feet, somewhat like a bushy green mane.

-Light: Undemanding.
+While spider plants will grow under most conditions, there are some things to consider if you want your plant to thrive.
+In terms of light, they are rather undemanding.
 Spider plants prefer bright light and tend toward scorching in direct sunlight.
 However, they will grow in conditions ranging from semi-shady to partial direct sun.

 Spider plants are one of the easiest houseplants to propagate: simply pot up the small plantlets.

 Although it is a fast-growing plant, spider plants do not need yearly repotting as most of their growing energy is directed toward producing plantlets.